 If you shift large amounts of stock around, this will give you extra protection from accidents or theft.

 If you hold large amounts of cash or other valuable documents, this may offer you some protection against loss or theft.

 This cover protects your business against loss of money or stock if one of your employees is dishonest.
 It’s unlikely to be cost-effective until you have a significant number of employees.

 Provides cover against electrical or mechanical breakdown of essential equipment.

 It’s always a good idea to get several quotes.
 Many insurance websites will give you a quote if you provide some basic details about your business, with no commitment required.

 And bear in mind that the cheapest quote may not be the best policy.

-If you would like a business insurance quote from a trusted supplier, try Qdos.
+Or, for a business insurance quote from another trusted supplier, try Qdos.
 Hundreds of ByteStart visitors have taken out a Qdos business insurance policy over the past 12 years.